 The architectural concept of Hangar‑7, which marries modern technology to ancient, mythical dreams of flight, was realized at great expense and with great deal of innovative élan.
 Not only were planning and construction influenced by the results of a wind tunnel conducted on a scale model, but the diagonally tilted steel-and-glass ellipsoid, with a clear span over 100 meters long and 67 meters wide, defines entirely new limits of what is architecturally possible.

 The concept behind the new Salzburg Airport landmark goes far beyond serving as a mere storage space for airplanes.
 Hangar‑7 was conceived as a place where technology, art and fine living come together.
-It houses a top-flight restaurant, several lounges, a café and two bars.
+It houses a gourmet restaurant, several lounges, a café and two bars.
 Since its opening, the hangar has repeatedly played host to large art exhibitions and society events.
 It has also become popular as a location for presentations.